In order to choose the right size soy candle for your space, there are a few things you want to keep in mind.

 Next, when burning your candle for the first time, you first want to ensure the wick is about 1/4” long.
 When you light the candle, it is recommended that you burn it for at least a couple hours in order to get a good wax pool but do not keep it burning for more than 4 hours.
 During this time, you should see a wax pool around the wick of your candle that goes out to the side edges, or full diameter of the candle.
 However, if your candle does not achieve a full melt pool but is relatively close, this is also fine as a full melt pool can likely be achieved during subsequent burn cycles.

 Small to medium-sized single wick candles with a net weight of 10 ounces or less can be better suited for bathrooms, bedrooms, and smaller enclosed areas.
 Double and triple wick candles, or single wick candles larger than 10 ounces net weight can fill up multiple rooms and hallways and fragrance an entire house provided that the correct wick size and fragrance load has been utilized in the candle.
 Wicks that are either too small or too big for the candle containers diameter will cause the candle to either tunnel or burn too fast, respectively.
 Also, if the wick is too large for the candle diameter, the fuel from the flame will burn through the fragrance oil causing the wick to become mushroomed and the fragrance to be diminished.
-The featured image to this blog post is a good example that shows mushrooming and that the two wicks being used are too large for the candle.

 Taking these tips into consideration when choosing which size candle to purchase can not only save you time and money but can also help you to make an informed decision and prevent you from being disappointed with your candle purchase in the end.